fhirschmann/penchy/docs/job.rst

 Survey of the elements
 ======================

-Besides the definition of the flow, there are other elements of a job.
+Besides the definition of the flow, there are other elements to a job.
 This chapter tries to give an overview of what they are and how they are used.
 For an in-depth treatment see the :ref:`Job API <job-api>`.